2022 Cincinnati Bearcats football team: Schedule

-The Bearcats' 2022 schedule consists of six home games, five away games, and one neutral site game.
-Cincinnati will host two of its four non-conference games; against Kennesaw State (FCS) and Indiana.
-The Bearcats will travel to Arkansas to open the season in a one-game non-conference matchup, and also have play a neutral site matchup vs. Miami (OH) at Paycor Stadium in the annual battle for the Victory Bell rivalry game.
+The Bearcats' 2022 schedule consisted of six home games, five away games, and one neutral site game.
+Cincinnati hosted two of its four non-conference games; against Kennesaw State (FCS) and Indiana.
+The Bearcats traveled to Arkansas to open the season in a one-game non-conference matchup, and played a neutral site matchup vs. Miami (OH) at Paycor Stadium in the battle for the Victory Bell rivalry game.